Eastern Alps: Early history

 After the fall of the Ostrogothic Kingdom in 553, the Germanic tribe of the Lombards invaded Italy via the Tyrol and founded the Lombard Kingdom of Italy, which no longer included all of Tyrol, but only its southern part.
 The northern part of Tyrol came under the influence of the Bavarii, while the west was probably part of Alamannia.

 Most of Tyrol came under the control of the Duchy of Bavaria (created c.
 555) while the rest remained under the Lombards.

 By the 590s AD, today's East Tyrol and Carinthia had come to be referred to in historical sources as Provincia Sclaborum (the Country of Slavs).
 The territory settled by Slavs, however, was also inhabited by remnants of the indigenous Romanised Celtic and Pannonian population, who preserved the Christian faith and helped convert the Slavs of Carantania.

 From 623 to 658 Slavic peoples between the upper Elbe River and the Karawanks mountain range.
-They united under the leadership of King Samo (Kralj Samo).Carantania, (AKA: Carentania, Slovene: Karantanija, German: Karantanien, in Old Slavic *Korǫtanъ), was a former Alpine Slavic (Alpska Slovanščina)\proto-Slovenian principality that emerged out of Samo's Empire in the second half of the 7th century, in the territory of present-day southern Austria and north-eastern Slovenia.
+They united under the leadership of King Samo (Kralj Samo).
+Carantania, (AKA: Carentania, Slovene: Karantanija, German: Karantanien, in Old Slavic *Korǫtanъ), was a former Alpine Slavic (Alpska Slovanščina)\proto-Slovenian principality that emerged from Samo's Empire in the second half of the 7th century, in the territory of present-day southern Austria and north-eastern Slovenia.

 Carantania was absorbed into the Frankish Empire in 745.

 The province of Lower Rhaetia was formed in 814.

 The Frankish March of Carinthia, created within the Carolingian Empire in 889.

 The city of Chur suffered several invasions: by the Magyars in 925–926, when the cathedral was destroyed, and by the Saracens (940 and 954), but afterwards it flourished thanks to its location, where the roads from several major Alpine transit routes come together and continue down the Rhine River.
 In 926 more Magyar raiders attacked the abbey and the nearby town of St Gallen.

 The Lordship of Schellenberg was constituted in the 9th century by Charlemagne.